JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 Lab 2: Create HTTP Load Balancer
 ================================

-In this lab exercise you will create an HTTP Load Balancer that allows you to access the public AWS "frontend" application and explore the AWS environment.
+In this exercise, you will create an HTTP Load Balancer that allows you to access the public AWS "frontend" application and explore the AWS environment.
 You also connect to a private AWS EC2 instance via a secure tunnel through an F5 Distributed Cloud Mesh node, which exposes a "diagnostics" app to simulate an internal AWS client.
 The "diagnostics" app will be used in the next lab to connect to the Azure "backend".

 You will complete the following tasks:
 - Create an Origin Pool for the AWS "frontend"